How "The Mandalorian" Mines "Star Wars" Mythology and Classic Story Tropes

 With Star Wars veterans like Dave Filoni, seasoned directors like Deborah Chow and Rick Fumuyiwa, Hollywood veterans like Bryce Dallas-Howard, and the zany wonder who is Taika Waititi, the creative team behind The Mandalorian demonstrated a childlike admiration and fandom for Star Wars mythology and a deep respect for its fanbase in their handling of each episode.
 And trust me, Star Wars fans know a LOT more about Star Wars mythology than we give them credit for.

-The Mandalorian reminds us how much fun we’ve had with Star Wars in the past while taking us to a few more desperate and lawless parts of the galaxy in the wake of the Empire's downfall.
+The Mandalorian reminds us how much fun we’ve had with Star Wars in the past while taking us to the more chaotic, lawless parts of the galaxy in the wake of the Empire's downfall.

 George Lucas never scoffed at archetypes or cliches, and why should he?
 In his words, "don't avoid the cliches.
 They're cliches because they work."